Council of Heads of Australasian Herbaria

 He is a frequent speaker on the need for biodiversity and species conservation.

 The American Society of Plant Taxonomists established in 2000 the Peter Raven Award in his honor to be conferred to authors with outstanding contributions to plant taxonomy and "for exceptional efforts at outreach to non-scientists".

 He serves on the advisory council of CRDF Global.
 He also served on the board of trustees for Science Service, now known as Society for Science & the Public, from 1993-1996.

-He undertook a major collecting trip to Australia in 1970 with a strong focus on family Onagraceae, especially genus Epilobium.
+He undertook a major collecting trip to New Zealand in December 1969 and Australia in 1970 with a strong focus on family Onagraceae, especially genus Epilobium.